-Stairs are an important way to exit a home level and to escape a hazard --- such as a fire.
+Stairs are an important way to exit a home and to escape a hazard — such as a fire.

 In this guide, I will go over...

-- the basics of stairway code such as treads, risers, and guardrails
+- Stairway code basics such as treads, risers, and guardrails

 Let's get started with this guide!